 An illustration of how our old reporting structure maps to our new segments is shown above and available to download.

-For each new segment we will report performance on both a pre-tax and post-tax basis and will also disclose EBITDA for the first three segments.
+For each new segment we report performance on both a pre-tax and post-tax basis and also disclose EBITDA for the first three segments.

 Organisationally, our hydrocarbons businesses, including refining, are now managed through a single combined operating model.
 This creates the potential for around $1.5 billion of annual cost savings by 2023, relative to 2019, as we focus on driving operational excellence and synergies.

-The financial results of oil, gas and refining will be reported within three different segments as we focus on maximising commercial value:
+The financial results of oil, gas and refining are reported within three different segments as we focus on maximising commercial value:

 For these businesses, we are ensuring consistency with our former disclosures. bp will continue to disclose certain key metrics for aggregated oil and gas, equivalent to the old Upstream segment.